2-REC/unity-state-engine/README.md

 * *child* transition
 * *leave* transition

-Transitions are triggered using *actions*, which correspond to calling specific methods in the graph manager.\
+Transitions are triggered using **actions**, which correspond to calling specific methods in the graph manager.\
-*actions* are defined in state controllers(TODO: LINK STATE CONTROLLER).
+Actions are defined in **state controllers**(TODO: LINK STATE CONTROLLER).

 ### Next